bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 * Home/away game (1 variable)
 * Form the last 5 games (Fantasy's own [ICT index](https://www.premierleague.com/news/65567)) (5 variables)

 This results in 50 input variables in total, with points scored in the testing round as the dependent variable.
+The linear regression is set up

 ### 2. Predicting points